 FRE 305 Commercial French (3 hrs.)
 The aim of this course is to acquaint students with the terminology used in business administration, law, management, accounting, finance, stock exchange, banking, transport, and insurance, and to familiarize them with commercial letters written according to the most modern rules governing French-English business correspondence.
-Prerequisites: FRE 204.
+Prerequisites: FRE 204 or instructor's approval.

 FRE 306 Critical Writing and Reading (3 hrs.)
 Intensive practice of reading and writing skills in French, with emphasis on grammar accuracy, vocabulary, and critical concepts necessary to analyze literary and cultural documents.
 Offered in French, in fall semester.
+Prerequisites: FRE 204 or instructor's approval.